clehr/clehr-blog/content/2019-05-05-Introduction-to-AI-with-hands-on/index.md

 Data points are clustered based on similarity.

-# Steps to use k-Means in a Google Jupiter Notebook
+# Steps to use k-Means in a Google Collaboratory

 1. Go to https://colab.research.google.com/